cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/experiment.md

 ### Lab 3 Completed!
 Congratulations!
 You have finished Lab 3 of the CloudBees Feature Flags Workshop.

-**For instructor led workshops please return to the workshop slides: https://cloudbees-days.github.io/cloudbees-field-workshops/cloudbees-feature-flags/#23**
+**For instructor led workshops please <a href="https://cloudbees-days.github.io/cloudbees-field-workshops/cloudbees-feature-flags/#23">return to the workshop slides</a>**